Monday, January 30, 2012

 The MacLarkin meetups are great socials and during the last one, I didn't open my mac.
 Admittedly, some attention has shifted to the iPhone whose potential we have not exhausted.

-Let me know in the comments if you are able to join us on Wed 15 Feb 2012: 7pm-10pm @ Habour Front Coffee Club.
+Let me know if you are able to join us on Wed 15 Feb 2012: 7pm-10pm @ Habour Front Coffee Club.
 Confirmed so far: Ivor, Kevin, Kenneth, Airani, Puay Ann, Anand and Sivasothi.

 I'll see if this can bait some of the old regulars who say the HV meetups are out of the way.